robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0017/README.md

 1000
 ```

-### Software parameters
+### Software Parameters

-- Trigger mode
+- **Trigger mode**
-- trigger length  - Not really in milliseconds, just kinda clock counts which are kinda arbitrary.
-Considering that the ATTINY in internal osc is a bit loosy, your results will vary.
+- **Trigger length**: Not measured in milliseconds but in arbitrary clock counts.
+Keep in mind that the ATTiny’s internal oscillator can be a bit imprecise, so your results may vary.

 ## Pinout